 10. Make a list of things that need to be done around the house.
-For example, sweep out the garage/shed, break down boxes and put them in recycling, etc. When the children starting fighting or complain about being bored, tell them to pick a task from the list.
+For example, sweep out the garage/shed, break down boxes and put them in recycling, etc. When the children start fighting or complain about being bored, tell them to pick a task from the list.
 You get small jobs done and they are separated and not fighting.
 I used this one summer.
-It worked so well they only fought once.
+It worked so well that they only fought once.
 They found things to do so they were not bored.
 Three things got completed from the list.

 6. Determine a schedule for their activities, whether they are in programs or at home.
-Include screen time, outdoor time, reading time, creative time.
-Also include in that schedule time when you will be “unavailable to them” when you are all at home.
+Include screen time, outdoor time, reading time, and creative time.
+Also included in that schedule, is a time when you will be “unavailable to them” when you are all at home.
 Use this “unavailable time” to get necessary tasks done around the house so things don’t get disorganized.
-It is easy to always put off household tasks and help/play/be interrupted by your children so that things don’t get completed.
+It is easy to always put off household tasks and to help, to play, or be constantly interrupted by your children so that things don’t get completed.

-5. Have a routine for getting supper on the table and food and dishes put away.
-There are a number of tasks involved in eating supper: setting the table, food preparation, cleaning up leftovers, clearing dishes from the table and washing dishes.
+5. Have a routine for getting meals on the table and food and dishes put away.
+There are a number of tasks involved at mealtime: setting the table, food preparation, cleaning up leftovers, clearing dishes from the table and washing dishes.
 Give everyone a task to do.
 Record the tasks on a calendar and assign a person to each task.
 The task assigned each day will depend on who is home before supper and who may have an activity after supper and they have to quickly get ready to leave.

 3. Declutter as you go.
 If children aren’t interested in some toys (inside or outdoor) collected them and donate them.
-If there clothing is too small or they won’t wear it, start a bag or box so they know where to put things they no longer need.
-They may have books or craft supplies that they have out grown using, collect them too.
+If their clothing is too small or they won’t wear it, start a bag or box so they know where to put things they no longer need.
+They may have books or craft supplies that they have outgrown, collect them too.
 You may decide to give them a challenge, find 5 things each day that you no longer need, use or love.

 1. Sit down and have a family conversation about the expectations for the summer.
 Include when bedtime will be, responsibilities, consequences, special trips, activities and events that everyone would like to do.
 Let the children help with the summer plan and take ownership in developing it.
 When everyone is happy, things go a lot smoother.
 Enjoy the time together.